-Direction of feed).
+The direction of feed).
 By not using this method plate can break across the weld joint.

-Forming is done without preheat typically, or with just enough heat to take the chill out of the plate 0-250 degrees centigrade (300-450 F).
+Forming is done without preheating typically, or with just enough heat to take the chill out of the plate 0-250 degrees centigrade (300-450 F).
 The heat will not have an effect on the hard surface.